tu2/os_specific/linux/debian_server_howto.md

 # Debian howto
 ## Upgrade to the latest version using command line

-Variant 1 is the best
+Variant 1 is the best out of two

 ### Variant 1
 check os version: